maziac/fastestjoystick/Readme.md

 This approach has one main problem:
 If the algorithm to read the buttons and axes values would take longer than the remaining 0.2ms we would miss the USB poll interval and the resulting lag would be even longer.
 Therefore there is a check done in SW that the execution of reading buttons and axis values is short enough.
-If this happens: the main LED and the button LEDs will start to blink fast.
+If the check hits: the main LED will start to blink fast and the joystick will stop working.

 In fact the tested time is even less than 0.2ms.
 I use 0.1ms.
 I.e. the algorithm starts 0.8ms after the last poll and has to finish 0.1ms before the next poll.
 So we can cope also with a little jitter in the USB polling.